nathan-smeal/cs7641/lessons/ml_p3_lesson_04_game_theory_continued.md

 With the probability $\gamma$ (the same notation as the discount factor), the game continues after each round.
 Every round could be your last round, or not.
 Each round is independent of other rounds.

+From a stochastic perspective the $\gamma$ functions the same

 Expected number of rounds ($\gamma<1$)?
 $$\frac{1}{1-\gamma}$$